anodejs/anodejs/docs/SIMPLE_SETUP.md

 * https://github.com/anodejs/system
 * https://github.com/anodejs/bootstrap

-### Important note for early adopters (remove after system and bootstrap made public)
+### Important note for early adopters (remove this section after system and bootstrap made public)

 As long as system and bootstrap repositories are private, the forked repositories remain private as well.
-You should add forked repositories to your github ```Readonly``` team.
+You should add forked repositories to your github ```Readonly``` team, which grants read permissions to buddy account.
 I am not sure if it will work, given you are not administrators of ```anodejs``` team, which owns parent private repositories.
-I hope it will not work, meaning, it will not allow granting read permissions to repositories own by ```anodejs```.
-Talk to me (yosefd@microsoft.com) and we will figure out how to let your buddy account to access these repositories (probably you will have to make me or other ```anodejs``` owner, co-owner of your ANODE organization).
+I hope it will not work, meaning, it will not allow granting read permissions to repositories owned by ```anodejs```.
+Talk to me (yosefd@microsoft.com) and we will figure out how to let your buddy account to access these repositories (probably can be solved by adding one ```anodejs``` owner as co-owner of your ANODE organization).

 ## Create ANODE cluster configuration